-§21.1 The parties shall review and discuss the mission of the statewide labor-management Affirmative Action/Diversity Committee (Article 10), Employment Committee (Article 35), Joint Committee on Health Benefits (Article 41), Professional Development Committee (Article 42), Safety and Health Committee (Article 43), and Technology Committee (Article 44) to ensure that program objectives effectively meet the needs of the State University and members of the professional services negotiating unit.
+§21.1 The parties shall review and discuss the mission of the statewide labor-management Affirmative Action/Diversity Committee (Article 10), Employment Committee (Article 35), Joint Committee on Health Benefits (Article 41), Professional Development Committee (Article 42), Safety and Health Committee (Article 43), Technology Committee (Article 44) and Campus Grants Committee (Article 45) to ensure that program objectives effectively meet the needs of the State University and members of the Professional Services Negotiating Unit.

-\$21.2 The State shall prepare, secure introduction and recommend passage of legislation for appropriations in the amounts of \$1.950 million for the 1999-2000 Agreement year, \$2.005 million for the 2000-01 Agreement year, \$2.070 million for the 2001-02 Agreement year and \$2.145 million for the 2002-03 Agreement year for the purpose of funding statewide joint labor-management committee programs as mutually agreed upon by the parties.
-The parties shall meet within 90 days following the execution of this Agreement committee.
+§21.2 The State shall prepare, secure introduction and recommend passage of legislation for appropriations in the amounts of \$2,265,354 for the 2003-2004 Agreement year, \$2,265,354 for the 2004-2005 Agreement year, \$2,265,354 for the 2005-2006 Agreement year and \$2,265,354 for the 2006-2007 Agreement year for the purpose of funding statewide joint labor-management committee programs as mutually agreed upon by the parties.
+The parties shall meet within 90 days following the execution of this Agreement to mutually agree upon appropriate funding levels for each statewide joint labor-management committee.
 The unexpended portions of each year's appropriation shall be carried over into the succeeding year and added to the appropriation for the succeeding year.